fluxusfrequency/blog/testing-flux-applications.md

 It's usually a good idea to wrap your components in a stubbed out context, to make it easier to force them to behave the way you want within your tests.
 If you don't, it can be hard to get them to render and behave as expected.

-To get this to happen, I recommend using the [stub-router-context](https://github.com/rackt/react-router/blob/master/docs/guides/testing.md) module from the [react-router project](https://github.com/rackt/react-router).
+To get this to happen, I recommend using the [stub-router-context](https://gist.github.com/cmain/69aee0b5d9cab96589d7) module from the [react-router project](https://github.com/rackt/react-router).
+It's useful for wrapping the context of all kinds of components aside from the React Router.
+Although I tend to stick to the name "Stub Router Context", it would perhaps be more accurate to just call it "stub context", since you can use it to stub out any context.

 I also like to add a ref to the stub in the component that's returned in `render`, to make it easier to get hold of the component being wrapped by the component returned by `stub-router-context`.